CTR-BFX/CTR_kf284_0002/README.md

 ## Bioinformatics Methods: Deconvolving RNA-Seq

-Samples were deconvolved for fractions of immune cell types present, using DeconRNASeq (Gong et al, 2013) and a signature matrix that distinguish 25 mouse hematopoietic cell types, including six major cell types, granulocytes, B cells, T cells, natural killer cells, dendritic cells and mono/macrophages (Chen et al, 2017)
+Samples were deconvoluted for the fractions of immune cell types present, using DeconRNASeq and a signature matrix that distinguish 25 mouse hematopoietic cell types, including six major cell types, granulocytes, B cells, T cells, natural killer cells, dendritic cells and mono/macrophages (see: Chen, Z. et al. (2017) Inference of immune cell composition on the expression profiles of mouse tissue.
+Scientific Reports 7, Article number: 40508).

 ## Software